-Driver efficiency, represents the efficiency of the electronics in converting input power from 120V alternating current to low voltage direct current as well as any controls needed to adjust for changes in conditions (temperature or age, for example) so as to maintain brightness and color.
+Driver efficiency, represents the efficiency of the electronics in converting input power from 120V alternating current to low voltage direct current as well as any controls needed to adjust for changes in conditions (e.g. temperature or age) so as to maintain brightness and color.
 The losses in the driver are electrical.

-Device efficacy: There are several components of the device electrical efficacy that are shown on the right in the diagram and defined below.
-The output of the "LED device" in this figure is useful lumens; that is, the spectral effects are included within the "device" box.
+Device efficiency, There are several components of the device electrical efficacy that are shown on the right in Figure 4-3 and also defined below.
+The output of the "LED device" in this figure is useful lumens; that is, the spectral effects are not included within the "device" box.
 Losses in the device are both electrical and optical.

-Fixture and optics efficiency $\eta{fo}$ , is the ratio of the lumens emitted by the luminaire to the lumens emitted by the LED lamp, or device.
-Losses in this component of the system are optical.
+Fixture and optics efficiency, η{fo} , is the ratio of the lumens emitted by the luminaire to the lumens emitted by the LED lamp, or device in thermal equilibrium.
+Losses in this component of the luminaire include optical losses.
 (For purposes of this illustration, spectral effects in the fixture and optics are ignored, although this may not always be appropriate.)

-Considering the device portion of the system, the power efficiency ("wall plug efficiency") is the ratio of electrical input out of the driver (i.e., applied to the device) to the optical power out, irrespective of the spectrum of that output.
+Considering the device portion of the luminaire, the power efficiency ("wall plug efficiency") is the ratio of electrical input from the driver (i.e., applied to the device) to the optical power out, irrespective of the spectrum of that output.
 As such, wall plug efficiency excludes driver losses.
-The device electrical efficacy is the product of the wall plug efficiency and the spectral or optical efficacy.
+The device electrical efficacy is the product of the wall plug efficiency and the spectral or optical efficacy due to the human eye response.
 Elements of the power efficiency are:

-Electrical efficiency, $\eta_v$ , accounts for the conversion to photon energy from electrical energy (photon energy divided by applied voltage times electron charge).
+Electrical efficiency, η{ν} , accounts for the conversion to photon energy from electrical energy (photon energy divided by the product of the applied voltage and electron charge).
 The forward voltage applied is determined by the diode characteristics, and should be as low as possible in order to get the maximum current (hence maximum number of electrons eligible to convert to photons) for a given input power.
 When resistive losses are low, it is essentially the breakdown voltage which is approximately the bandgap energy divided by the electronic charge.
 Resistive losses and electrode injection barriers add to the forward voltage.